nordwestt/ourplace_project/README.md

 # Ourplace - A Collaborative Canvas
 Ourplace is a collaborative canvas that can be used to relax with friends and let our your creative spirit.
 ## Using Docker To Deploy
-1. Follow the install guide for your system on the [Docker Website](https://docs.docker.com/install/).
+1. Follow the install guide for your system on the [Docker Website](https://docs.docker.com/install/), if you are running Linux you will also need to install [Docker Compose](https://docs.docker.com/compose/install/).
 2. Clone this repository (into a sensible directory) with `git clone https://github.com/2400757n/ourplace_project.git`
    - For now you also need to do `git checkout backend-working` because we haven't merged this into master yet.
 3. Run `docker-compose build ourplace` to create a docker image.